Rights of union representatives under collective agreements

 Act No. 151/2006 on information and consultation in companies stipulates the employer's obligation to provide information and consult with employee representatives.
 The obligation to consult applies where there are generally at least 50 employees, cf. for further details the agreement between SA and ASÍ on information and consultation in companies.
 The law assumes that the union representative is an employee representative.

-Agreement: Collective agreement between the Confederation of Icelandic Employers and Efling.
+Agreement: Collective agreement of the Confederation of Business and Efling.

 15.1 Election of union representatives